-Amber Beam is the author of Weeknight Paleo: 9 Weeks of Quick and Easy Gluten-Free Meals and Paleo Savvy, a Paleo cooking blog.
+Amber Beam is the author of Weeknight Paleo: 9 Weeks of Quick and Easy Gluten-Free Meals.
 She develops (and devours) quick, easy, and tasty recipes that follow a grain-free, gluten-free diet.
 She enjoys spending time with her husband and English Bulldog, watching James Bond films, and occasionally treating herself to extraordinary chocolates.
-You can follow her on Twitter, Facebook, and Pinterest.

 October Unprocessed is an opportunity to examine your food beliefs.
 To ponder, what is good food?
 How do I know this is good for me?
 Reflection, examination, and decision are required nearly 200 times a day to make decision about food.
 Are you making the right choices?